Sindri-Labs/sindri-scroll-sdk/README.md

 ```

 For more information about the Sindri platform, please check out [sindri.app](https://sindri.app/).
-The next section will show you how to launch a local Scroll SDK devnet with provers running on Sindri.
+The next section ([Getting Started](#getting-started)) shows how to launch a local Scroll SDK devote with provers running on Sindri.
 For production deployments, please consult the official [Scroll SDK documentation](https://scroll-sdk-init.docs.scroll.xyz/en/sdk/guides/production-deployment/).

 # Getting Started